MylesGem/Challenge-10/README.md

 undefined

 ## Installation
+(if downloaded you can see the video i think)
 Clone the repo: git clone git@github.com:MylesGem/Challenge-10.git

 Open in VS Code.
 If you do not have VS code you must install it.